TDToolbox/BTD-Docs/Unity Engine/MelonLoader/Harmony Patching.md

 # Learn more about Harmony Patching
 Read this page to get a crash course in Harmony!
-Note by ASM: NKHook6 features an *Event System*, which should be used in favor of Harmony when possible.
-It is much simpler to use as well, and does most of the work for you.
+**Note**: NKHook6 features an *Event System*, which **should be used in favor of Harmony when possible.** It is much simpler to use as well, and does most of the work for you.
+It is also meant to be **version proof**, to garuntee that your mod would work across updated.
 You can find out more about it [here](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/Btd6/NKHook6/Events.md)

 ## Harmony Basics